python-discord/bot/tests/README.md

 Another thing that you will probably encounter is that you want to test a function against a list of input and output values.
 Given the section on writing independent tests, you may now be tempted to copy-paste the same test method over and over again, once for each unique value that you want to test.
 However, that would result in a lot of duplicate code that is hard to maintain.

 Luckily, `unittest` provides a good alternative to that: the [`subTest`](https://docs.python.org/3/library/unittest.html#distinguishing-test-iterations-using-subtests) context manager.
-It is often used in conjunction with a `for`-loop iterating of a collection of values you want to test your function against and it provides two important features.
-First, it will make sure that if an assertion statements fails on of the iterations, the other iterations are still run.
-The other important feature it provides is that it will distinguish your iterations from each other in the output.
+This method is often used in conjunction with a `for`-loop iterating of a collection of values that we want to test a function against and it provides two important features.
+First, it will make sure that if an assertion statements fails on one of the iterations, the other iterations are still run.
+The other important feature it provides is that it will distinguish the iterations from each other in the output.

 This is an example of `TestCase.subTest` in action (taken from [`test_converters.py`](/tests/bot/test_converters.py)):